-The second quarter of 2021 operating expenses were higher due to increased headcount, material expenditures and share-based compensation.
+The second quarter of 2021 operating expenses were higher due to increased headcount, material expenditures and stock-based compensation.

-Management's Discussion and Analysis For the years ended December 31, 2022 and 2021 In USD\$ (000s)
+Management's Discussion and Analysis For the three and nine months ended September 30, 2022 and 2021 In USD\$ (000s)

 The third quarter of 2021 operating expenses were higher this quarter compared to prior quarters due to increased headcount, increased travel due to travel restrictions being removed and increased share-based compensation.
 In addition, there was also a decrease in finance costs due to the US dollar and Euro foreign currency rate, triggering an unrealized foreign exchange gain.